GDPR – General Data Protection Regulation

 GDPR aims to give individuals better control over their personal data and establish one single set of data protection rules across Europe.
 Whilst also imposing strict rules on those who host and ‘process’ this data, anywhere in the world.
 The Regulation also introduces rules relating to the free movement of personal data within and outside the EU.

-Businesses of all sizes will need to prepare for GDPR and be able to demonstrate compliance.
+Businesses of all sizes need to be able to demonstrate compliance with GDPR.
 One of the main differences between GDPR and the Data Protection Act (DPA) is the transparency that businesses will need to provide to the enforcing authority.
 In the UK this authority is the Information Commissioner’s Office (ICO).

 The main changes to data protection regulation that businesses will need to be aware of are: